Machakos Institute of Technology

 The Machakos Institute of Technology (MIT) is a private institute in Machakos, Eastern Province, Kenya.
 MIT has nine schools with an emphasis on social work, community development, and scientific and technological research.

 MIT was founded in 2008 in response to the expansion in primary and secondary education in Kenya and a lack of corresponding increase in mid-level training colleges and universities.
 This led to the inability of majority of KCSE school leavers to access training, leading to a huge training gap.

 The institute offers short, certificate, diploma and advanced diploma courses, and runs consultancy services.

 Academics

 Schools

-MIT is divided into nine schools:
+MIT is divided into Thirteen Schools: